ciniki/sapos/docs/notes.md

 - The taxes available are stored in the ciniki_sapos_taxes table.
     - name, percentage, taxtypes, flags
-    - the taxtypes corresponds to taxtypes setup for the business
+    - the taxtypes corresponds to taxtypes setup for the tenant

 - Tax Types are used to map which types of taxes are applicable to which products
     - example would be food/non-food products